JoelFPS/gedek/README.txt

 ------------------------
 Constants.py:
-You also need to add your Maps' API and Bot's API to Environment Variables (in Windows)
+You also need to add your googleMaps' API and Bot's API to Environment Variables (in Windows)

 ------------------------